 Commonly known as the morning-after pill, ECPs are birth control pills containing the hormone estrogen and progestin.
 The current treatment schedule is one dose within 72 hours after unprotected intercourse and a second dose 12 hours after the first.

-Emergency contraception is just that; contraception to be used in an emergency, and should not be substituted for ongoing contraception.
-There are two types of emergency contraception pills (ECP).
-Plan B and Ella.
+Emergency contraception is simply contraception only to be used in an emergency, and should not be substituted for ongoing contraception.
+There are two types of emergency contraception pills (ECP): Plan B and Ella.

-Call us for more information and schedule an appointment to find out which one is the right one for you.
+Call us for more information and to schedule an appointment to find out which emergency contraception is the right one for you.

 At Parkmed NYC, your sexual health and wellness is our primary concern.
 Effective family planning that fits your needs and lifestyle is a major part of a happy and fulfilling life.